 THE MOBILE FIRST INDEXING UPDATE

-A retailer’s ecommerce solution provider would first need to analyze the nature of his business and check where he is getting the maximum traffic from.
-Despite the rising mcommerce, a retailer might be getting more traffic from desktops rather than mobile devices.
-In that case, the retailer need not do anything immediately but still, it is advisable to keep an eye on the emerging trend and its effect on the business.
+A retailer’s eCommerce Solution Provider would first need to analyze the nature of his business and check where he is getting the maximum traffic from.
+Despite the rising m-commerce, a retailer might be getting more traffic from desktops rather than mobile devices.
+In that case, the retailer needs not to do anything immediately but still, it is advisable to keep an eye on the emerging trend and its effect on the business.

 If you are in the retail business and you are not too technical then you can still manage by keeping the below- mentioned tips in mind.

 - Content is another very important parameter to keep in mind while going mobile responsive.
-You may write and present your content in a certain way for your desktop version but the same may not work for a mobile friendly version.
-As a retailer, you need to be clear about what message you want to convey in order to avoid content related confusions.
+You may write and present your content in a certain way for your desktop version but the same may not work for a mobile-friendly version.
+As a retailer, you need to be clear about what message you want to convey in order to avoid content related confusion.

 Google will also index desktop websites.
 Priority would be given to mobile-optimized sites over a desktop one.